turtlemint/mint-ui/README.md

 ## ✨ Features

-- An enterprise-class UI design system for web applications.
+- A modern and fitting UI design system for startup web applications.
 - A set of high-quality React components out of the box.
 - Written in TypeScript with predictable static types.
 - The whole package of development and design resources and tools.

 ## 🖥 Environment Support